 In June 2012, the SES was deployed at Station M (34° 50' N, 123° 00' W), a long-term study site located 220 km offshore of the central California coast (Smith et al. 2013).
 A mooring held the SES at a depth of 3910 m, 50 m above the seafloor at 3960 m.
 Local resuspension of bottom sediments does not appear to be a significant source of carbon at this depth (Smith et al. 2001, Bianchi et al. 1998, Druffel et al. 1998, Sherrell et al. 1998).
 In addition to vertical transport, easterly lateral transport from the distant continental margin can be important based on the higher percentage of refractory organic material (Bianchi et al. 1998).
 This site has been the focus of a long time-series monitoring program since 1989.
 Other instruments at the study site include a wide-area seafloor time-lapse camera, a benthic rover vehicle, and traditional sediment traps.

 For the first Station M deployment the SES was programmed to process a sample every 12 h.
 When the instrument was recovered in November 2012, it had processed a total of 304 samples, the expected number for the five-month deployment.
 Initial inspection of the images revealed times when the sample plate was completely covered with sediment, resulting in some images being almost completely dark.
-Because fully dark images obscured image interpretation, the sample interval was reduced to 3 h for the second deployment in November 2012, aiming to collect less material per image.
+Because fully dark images obscured individual particle interpretation, the sample interval was reduced to 3 h for the second deployment in November 2012, aiming to collect less material per image.
 When the instrument was serviced after another seven months in June 2013, it had processed an additional 1,200 samples, stopping as programmed before the battery was depleted.